phuse-org/SENDConform/doc/SHACL-AnimalSubject-ID-Details.md

     sh:sourceConstraintComponent sh:<font class='nodeBold'>MaxCountConstraintComponent</font>
 </pre>

-The AnimalSubject IRI in the Report can be use to identify the Predicates and Objects to assist in identifying the problematic record where there is no `skos:prefLabel` available.
+The AnimalSubject IRI in the Report can be use to identify the value of Predicates and Objects attached to the AnimalSubject IRI in facilitate identification of the problematic record, since a missing USUBJID means no `skos:prefLabel` is available.
 File: [/SPARQL/USUBJID-RC1RC2-TC2-Info.rq](https://github.com/phuse-org/SENDConform/blob/master/SPARQL/USUBJID-RC1RC2-TC2-Info.rq)

 <pre class="sparql">
   SELECT ?animalIRI ?p ?o
   WHERE{
-    cj16050:Animal_22218ae1 ?p ?o .
+    cj16050:<font class='nodeBold'>Animal_22218ae1</font> ?p ?o .
     BIND(IRI(cj16050:Animal_6204e90c) AS ?animalIRI )
   }
 </pre>